 fn.run(myFunction, null, argument1, argument2, ...);

-Now, you may argue that changing all function calls like that isn’t simple at all, but there’s no need to change every single function call.
-In a typical Model-View-Controller (MVC) application, modifying controller-level functions that deal with running multiple services should mostly be sufficient.
-Services that deal with databases and remote APIs need to have test doubles in any case.
+Now, you might argue that changing all function calls like that isn’t simple at all.
+However, there’s no need to modify every single function call.
+In a typical Model-View-Controller (MVC) application, it’s usually enough to focus on controller-level functions that manage interactions between multiple services.
+Services that handle databases and remote APIs will need test doubles in any case.

 fn-tester can be configured by simply changing the test property, and the defaults are: